 Among the Igbo of Nigeria, for instance, Basden (1966: 65) finds that “from the age of about three years, the Ibo child is reckoned as sufficiently advanced to be left more or less to its own devices.
 It begins to consort freely with children of its own age or company (otu) and to take its share in work and play.”

-Besides being coercion that might make the child sick, training is unnecessary because “our children learn by themselves”.
 Children tag along after adults, especially parents or grandparents, imitating their activities in ways that shade imperceptibly into helping out. … When no adults are around, children often play at adult activities by themselves (Dentan 1978: 126-127).

 The relationship between children and adults is easygoing and unselfconscious.
 Adults do not believe that children should keep to themselves: be seen but not heard.
 The organization of work, leisure, and living space is such that there is no reason for confining children or excluding them from certain activities.
 Everyone lives on the flat surface of the ground; hence there is no need to protect children from falls or from becoming entrapped behind doors.
 With the exception of spears and poisoned arrows, adult tools do not constitute a hazard to children.
 Those weapons are simply kept hanging in trees or wedged on top of a hut, safely out of reach.
 When the men are making spear and arrow points, they do not attempt to exclude children … from the area (Draper 1976: 205-6).

-In societies where the division of labor is more rigid, however, we might alternatively find that children are expected to do their full share of grown-up work as soon as it is possible for them to contribute.
+In societies where the division of labor is more rigid, however, we might alternatively note that children are expected to do their full share of grown-up work as soon as it is possible for them to contribute.

 In pastoralist Kurdish society in Iraq, Hansen (1961: 49) finds that children play a role in the differentiation of labor, with jobs specifically designated for them: “The woman who makes the tea has nothing to do with serving it, and never moves from her position behind the samovar… As a rule it is children’s work.
 From the time they are able to balance across the floor with a tea glass and saucer in the one hand they take part in this ceremony.”